Ubiquinone-dot/the-tensor-collective/site/content/posts/hallucination/hallucination.md

 categories: []
 tags: []
-description: "In this article, we give some insight into the cognition behind large language models with a simple conversation with GPT-4."
+description: "Insight into the cognition behind large language models with a simple conversation with GPT-4."

 cover:
   image: PATH.png